 Primary outcomes

-Implementation outcomes will be determined through a) participation rate (number of people with mild dementia continuing with physical activity program at 6 months and at 12 months out of the number of people with mild dementia commencing the physical activity program at baseline), b) intervention acceptability to people with mild dementia and their carer using a target criterion >75% acceptability (assessment question at 6 and 12 months) and c) themes generated from data analysis from the interviews of referrers, exercise providers, people with dementia and carers regarding implementation, aspects of program acceptability, barriers/facilitators to participation and future program sustainability.
+Primary outcomes will be determined through descriptive statistics:

+a) participation rate (number of people with mild dementia continuing with physical activity program at 6 months and at 12 months out of the number of people with mild dementia commencing the physical activity program at baseline)

+b) intervention acceptability to people with mild dementia and their carer using a target criterion >75% acceptability (assessment question at 6 and 12 months)

+For intervention acceptability relating to the interviews:

+c) themes generated from data analysis from the interviews of referrers, exercise providers, people with dementia and carers regarding implementation, aspects of program acceptability, barriers/facilitators to participation and future program sustainability.
 Interview data will be recorded and transcribed verbatim, with two researchers independently reviewing/coding data to generate themes and sub-themes using thematic analysis.30

+For total physical activity time per week in the last week, a general linear mixed model will be used.

 Secondary outcomes

-Effectiveness measures will be compared at each time point of home visits i.e. at baseline, month 6 and 12 using linear regression analyses.
+Potential benefits will be compared at each time point of home visits i.e. at baseline, month 6 and 12 using a general linear mixed model.

 Adverse events including falls and injuries will be summarised using descriptive statistics and narratives.